RiccardoBecca/SDA_python_scripts/selec_enc_traj_and_trans/README.md

       This programm will give as output a string with all the files "number files" whichh contain a/some encounter complexes inside.
 You need to copy that string into the bash script (follow Step2).

-  2. Once you have the string which tells which are the encounter files with
+  2. Once you have the string which tells which are the encounter files with a/some encounter complexes inside, you copy that string into the bash script **copy_to_transfer.sh** file.
+This bash script will create a new directory named **to_transfer** and will copy all the "encounterd" encounter files, trarjectories and input files.
+Be carefule, you need that the sda input files should end with '.in', otherwise it does not work.
+You should provide the bash script with the initial part of the names of the encounter_complexes. trajectories and input files.

+       $ ./copy_to_transfer.sh sdamm_complexes_ trajectories_ sdamm_crowd_

+     Now you have all the files useful for the MSM in the to_transfer file and you can scp only that folder.